Thank you for reading my forex trading ecourse! In this ecourse you’ll learn all about:

 5. Part 5 – Understanding statistics

-Let’s go ahead & get started today with “Part 1 – What the stock market is all about”.
+Let’s go ahead & get started today with “Part 3 – An Introduction to Forex”.

-Next time we’ll be discussing alittle about “Stock Market Trends”.
+Next time we’ll be discussing alittle about “Understanding currency conversion”.